tidelift/jenkins-pipeline-example/README.md

 * The project does not contain a `.tidelift` file and project name and organization name are both configured as envars in Jenkins.
 If the project contains a `.tidelift` file, the example can be edited to accommodate that.
 * This example is for a simple Maven-based project.
 You may need to tweak the `tools` configuration inside the Jenkinsfile based upon your project.
+* A bot or machine user exists in Tidelift if choosing to automate creation of projects at buid time.

 ## Quick start